oSoc20/urban-brussels/README.md

 **Detail Page**

 The building details include the position on the map and the different style, type and architect tags.
-To Get to know more button, which redirects to the Iris Monument page of this specific building, as there is often more information to be found there.
+To get to know more button, which redirects to the Iris Monument page of this specific building, as there is often more information to be found there.

 **Dashboard**